-During periods when the water heater is likely to freeze (e.g. when the motorhome is stored during the winter) it MUST be trained to prevent damage.
+ing periods when the water heater is likely to freeze (e.g. in the motorhome is stored during the winter) it MUST be ned to prevent damage.

-To drain the system proceed as follows:
+fast drain the system proceed as follows:

-- 1. Park the motorhome on level ground. - 2.
-Ensure that the gas and electric supplies are turned off. - 3.
-Open all hot and cold taps and shower heads if fitted. - Remove drain plug and store in a safe place in motorhome (e.g. kitchen sink).
+Park the motorhome on level ground.

+Ensure that the gas and electric supplies are turned off.

+Open all hot and cold taps and shower heads if fitted.

+Remove drain plug and store in a safe place in motorhome (e.g. kitchen sink).